friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity.md

 Unity is a versatile real-time engine known for its **ShaderGraph system**, **cross-platform support**, and ease of integration for custom shaders.

 - **Integration Methods:**
-    - Visual Scripting: ShaderGraph
+    - Visual Scripting: ShaderGraph using custom nodes based
-    - Standard Scripting: ShaderLab
+    - Standard Scripting: ShaderLab using custom include-files
+- **Shader Language:** HLSL
 - **Supported Render Pipelines:** URP (Universal Render Pipeline), others may work but were not tested
 - **Supported Unity Versions:** All functions were tested on *Unity 2022.3.50* and *Unity 6000.0.41*
 - **Supported Shader Types:**